anthonydeaver/shadows-of-yesterday/1. Session Notes/Arc 03 - Confrontation and Resolution/Session 03-003 - Moral Dilemma.md

 ---
+aliases:
-alias: "Week of 29th January 2023"
+  - Week of 29th January 2023
-type: "session-notes"
+type: session-notes
 tags:
-  - "dnd"
+  - dnd
-  - "session-notes"
+  - session-notes
 date_created: 2023-01-23
 dnd_session_date:
-summary: ["The party defeats Kethril and his allies, but the artifact is damaged in the battle and begins to malfunction."]
+summary:
+  - The party faces a moral dilemma when dealing with the renegade dragon.
+Do they attempt to reason with the dragon and seek a peaceful resolution, or do they confront the dragon and potentially engage in a dangerous battle?
 ---
 # Session Notes: January 29th 2023
 #session-notes